IndusInd Bank Q3 net profit down 34%

 Social media influencers are flipping the rules by first getting followers and then launching products and ...

-IndusInd Bank reported a 34.4 per cent drop in its net profit for the third quarter of the fiscal to ₹852.76 crore, as against ₹1,300.2 crore in the same period a year ago.
+IndusInd Bank reported a 34.4 per cent drop in its standalone net profit in the third quarter of the fiscal to ₹852.76 crore as against ₹1,300.2 crore in the same period a year ago.

 Social media influencers are flipping the rules by first getting followers and then launching products and ...